 One may need to look outside one's family for cultural, financial, aesthetic, historical and linguistic support.
 Due typically to financial shortfall, the family-provided food may be less than nutritious, and accumulation behaviors are dysfunctional or weak.
 One may lack storage skills.

-If dhana bhava is badly damaged, the native 's family might not provide even basic food; no songs, stories or lineage knowledge are passed along to the native; and one's access to accumulated wealth (any more than absolute survival) may be closed for the current lifetime.
+If dhana bhava is uncomfortably arranged, one's family might not provide even basic food; no songs, stories or lineage knowledge are passed along to the native; and one's access to accumulated wealth (any more than absolute survival) may be closed for the current lifetime.

 | The angle |

-These agency are all related to the mother (Chandra)
+These agency are all related to the mother (matrikaraka Chandra)

 depending on the graha in bhava-2, the family experience may be easy or difficult, supportive or draining